 The production of written and/or oral witness testimony is regulated by the CPC (please see the answer to question 8.1).
 Witnesses of fact and expert witnesses will testify without taking an oath.
 They may also testify at their domicile or workplace, in which case the tribunal will also ask the witness to provide written answers to the tribunal's questions.
-Although not expressly regulated, crossexamination is generally used in arbitration.
-If the witness refuses to testify, he/she may be constrained or fined by only the State courts (article 589 CPC).
+Although not expressly regulated, cross-examination is generally used in arbitration.
+If the witness refuses to testify, he/she may be constrained or fined only by state courts (article 589 CPC).